TheRobBrennan/microsoft-parter-network/modules/Control Azure services with the CLI/README.md

 This exercise demonstrated a typical pattern for an interactive Azure CLI session.
 You first used a standard command to create a new resource group.
 You then used a set of commands to deploy a resource (in this example, a web app) into this resource group.
 This set of commands could easily be combined into a shell script, and executed every time you need to create the same resource.

 # Summary

+The Azure CLI is a good choice for anyone new to Azure command line and scripting.
+Its simple syntax and cross-platform compatibility help reduce the risk of errors when performing regular and repetitive tasks.
+In this module, you used the Azure CLI commands to create a resource group, and deploy a web app by using a small set of commands.
+These commands could be combined into a shell script as part of automation solution.

+## Check your knowledge

+1. What do you need to install on your machine to let you execute Azure CLI commands locally?

+[] The Azure cloud shell
+[] The Azure CLI and Azure PowerShell
+[ x ] Only the Azure CLI

+2. True or false: The Azure CLI can be installed on Linux, macOS, and Windows, and the CLI commands you use are the same in all platforms.

+[ x ] True
+[] False

+3. Which parameter can you add to most CLI commands to get concise, formatted output?

+[] list
+[ x ] table
+[] group